BREXIT UPDATE 47: Johnson’s Sleight-of-Hand Deal

 “From what we’ve read of this deal, it doesn’t meet our demands or expectations, it creates a border down the Irish Sea, and it leads once again to a race to the bottom in rights and protections for British citizens and a danger of the sell-off of our national assets to American companies.”

 The Withdrawal Agreement negotiated by the Maybot included clauses about a “level playing field” – ie the degree to which the UK would stick closely to EU regulations on issues such as workers’ rights, food safety and the environment.
 But in Johnson’s deal, these clauses have been removed from the binding Withdrawal Agreement and transferred (in a watered-down form) to the non-binding Political Declaration on a Future Relationship.

-There has recently been a renewed attempt – now reversed — by Shadow Cabinet Remainers to force Labour in the direction of a second referendum, despite the decisions made by the Labour Party Conference; and there has been discussion by opposition MPs of the idea of supporting Johnson’s deal if an amendment is added to it that stipulates that it must be put to the public, together with a Remain option.
+There has recently been a renewed attempt – now reversed — by Shadow Cabinet Remainers to force Labour in the direction of the position of “a second referendum before a General Election”, despite the decisions made by the Labour Party Conference; and there has been discussion by opposition MPs of the idea of supporting Johnson’s deal if an amendment is added to it that stipulates that it must be put to the public, together with a Remain option.
 But Corbyn is opposed to giving any support to the deal; and this particular amendment plan seems to have been abandoned.